xcontcom/billiard-fractals/docs/article.md

 ![Picture](images/41.png)

-For clarity, I colored the longest curve in the resulting pattern:
+For clarity, we colored the longest curve in the resulting pattern:

 ![Picture](images/42.png)